European Traveler

 It may have the loveliest night sky ever produced in antiquity.
 Galla Placidia probably commissioned this small chapel in AD 425 although it was never used for her remains.

-Mausoleum of Theodoric in Italy
+Mausoleum of Theodoric in Ravenna

 The Mausoleum of Theodoric – the tomb of the Ostrogoth king who died in 526 – is slightly to the northeast of the old town across the railway line.
 It is a unique building with no style element truly linked to the Roman or Greek periods.